What is anxiety and what can I do about it?

 What is anxiety?

 Noradrenaline is next in line, to increase vascular tone and rush the blood to your organs.
-Noradrenaline has the same effect as adrenaline on your heart rate, blood pressure and the pupils of your eyes.
-If the threat is still present, the body will release more hormones which work to release cortisol which raises your blood pressure and suppresses your immune system.
+Noradrenaline has the same effect as adrenaline on your heart rate, blood pressure, and the pupils of your eyes.
+If the threat remains, the body will release more hormones, which work to release cortisol, which raises your blood pressure and suppresses your immune system.

-There is a lot going on internally, the result of this is a racing heart, a different breathing pattern, trembling, wide eyes, irritability and sleep difficulties.
+There is a lot going on internally, which causes a racing heart, a different breathing pattern, trembling, wide eyes, irritability and sleep difficulties.

-If this happens suddenly, often accompanied by chest pain and disconnection from yourself, and is more intense but lasts for a short amount of time, it is a panic attack.
-Anxiety is the emotional protective response that accompanies panic attacks and other conscious or unconscious concerns.
+If this happens suddenly, often accompanied by chest pain and disconnection from yourself, is more intense, but lasts for a short amount of time, it is a panic attack.
+Anxiety is the name we give to the necessary human threat response when it occurs at an unnecessary time.

 This is the million-dollar question!
 Sometimes there is an obvious reason for the anxiety.
-However it's more likely that you do not know the reason at all and cannot correlate the anxiety to any aspect of your life.
-Or you know when the anxiety arises, for example when you have a social engagement, but you do not know why these experiences take you into an anxious state.
+However, it's more likely you do not know the reason at all and cannot correlate the anxiety to any aspect of your life.
+Or you know the when, but not the why.
+For example, you’ve noticed the feelings arise before a social engagement.
+But you do not understand why this happens.

-There is the small possibility that your anxiety is a symptom of a medical problem, such as thyroid disorder or a reaction to medication, so speak with a doctor for a check-up.
-There are some factors that increase the likelihood of anxiety such as previous trauma and/or experiencing or witnessing traumatic events.
-Stress due to a life event such as an illness, or a culmination of smaller, unrelated, stressful moments.
+There is the small possibility that the feelings you experience seem like anxiety but are actually symptoms of something pathological.
+Such as thyroid disorder or a reaction to medication.
+Some factors, such as previous trauma or stress due to a life event, such as an illness, or a culmination of smaller, unrelated, stressful moments, increase the likelihood of anxiety.

 What can I do about the anxiety?